Apply Today

 Upon completion of the programme students should be able to:

-- Demonstrate skills in the recording, organisation and management of information including the use of appropriate information technology.
+- Keep accurate clinical records and demonstrate skills in the recording, organisation and management of information including the use of appropriate information technology.

 Upon completion of the programme students should be able to: